Kontilenia/thesis/README.md

-# Master thesis: Prediction of clarity on political speech using LLMs
+# Master's thesis: Prediction of clarity on political speech using LLMs

 This repository is used for storing the implementation part of my master's thesis.